Worcester, England: Festivals and shows

 Every three years Worcester becomes home to the Three Choirs Festival, which dates from the 18th century and is credited with being the oldest music festival in the British Isles.
 The location rotates between the cathedral cities of Gloucester, Hereford and Worcester.
 Famous for championing English music, especially that of Elgar, Vaughan Williams and Gustav Holst, Worcester hosted the festival in July 2017, but had to postpone its 2020 festival until 2021.

-The Worcester Festival established in 2003 by Chris Jaeger MBE occurs in August and consists of music, theatre, cinema and workshop events, along with a beer festival.
-It ends with a free firework display on the banks of the River Severn on the Monday of the August bank holiday.
-The artistic director is now actor, director and writer, Ben Humphrey.

-For one weekend a year the city plays host to the Worcester Music Festival – a weekend of original music performed by predominantly local bands and musicians.
+The Worcester Festival (established in 2003 by Chris Jaeger MBE) occurs in August and consists of music, theatre, cinema and workshop events, along with a beer festival.
+For one weekend a year the city plays host to the Worcester Music Festival – a weekend of original music performed predominantly by local bands and musicians.
 All performances are free and take place around the city centre in bars, clubs, community buildings, churches and the central library.

 Founded in 2012, the Worcester Film Festival, places Worcestershire on the film-making map and encourages local people to get involved in making film.
-The first festival took place at the Hive and including screenings, workshops and talks.
+The first festival took place at the Hive and included screenings, workshops and talks.

 The Victorian-themed Christmas Fayre is a busy event in late November/early December, with over 200 stalls lining the streets, and over 100,000 visitors.
 The CAMRA Worcester Beer, Cider and Perry Festival takes place for three days each August on Pitchcroft Race Course.
 It is the largest beer festival in the West Midlands and in the UK top ten with attendances of around 14,000.

-The Worcester Vegan Market began in 2021 and takes place in late spring and fall.
+The Worcester Vegan Market began in 2021 and takes place in late spring and autumn.
 The Vegan Market fills High Street and Cathedral Square with vegan vendors, vegan food sellers, and vegan food trucks.